 Preparing for the future of AI

 AI will likely become a seamless part of our lives, and businesses will need to accept the change that comes with it.
 Think about it like this: a couple of decades ago, most businesses didn’t have websites.
 Now?
 The world lives online.
 In the same way, changes in AI are likely to be embraced en masse.

 There will also be more revolutionary uses of AI that will require open-minded, savvy businesses to implement.
 Staying open to such change (and keeping in the know by reading articles like this!) can help you stay ahead of the trends.

 The future is unpredictable, which is why it can pay to be covered.
 Business Insurance can offer you the peace of mind of knowing that, if something were to go wrong – like a customer was injured, or your commercial property was damaged – you could have the financial cover to help you get through.

 Some insurance policies also cover equipment breakdown, meaning that even if your fancy new AI-powered electronic equipment breaks down, you could be covered for the cost of fixing it.

 GIO offers specific covers for different types of businesses, large and small.
 What you’ll be covered for depends on the type of insurance you purchase, so it’s important to read up on each (don’t worry, we’ve set out the information as clearly as possible).

 Insurance issued by AAI Limited ABN 48 005 297 807 trading as GIO.
 Registered Office, Level 28, 266 George St, Brisbane QLD 4000.
 Consider the Product Disclosure Statement before making a decision about this insurance.
+The TMD is also available.
 This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.